 Anthraquinones laxatives work in three ways:

-The adverse effects of Senna and other stimulant laxatives include hypovolemia, leading to dizziness, palpitation, syncope; miscarriages in women; and decreased absorption of oral medications due to inhibited uptake.
+The adverse effects of Senna and other stimulant laxatives include hypovolemia, leading to dizziness, palpitation, syncope; miscarriages in women; and decreased absorption of oral medications due to uptake inhibition.

-There are typically no symptoms to melanosis coli.
+Typically melanosis coli cause no symptoms and is incidentally found during colonoscopy for other reasons.
 A detailed history should be focused on chronic laxative use, typically Senna or Cascara which contain anthraquinone, and history of IBD or colitis.
 These stimulant laxatives also can be found in over-the-counter herbal supplements and teas.
 Physical findings of melanosis coli are described through colonoscopy as black pigmentations lining the colonic mucosa.

 Evaluation of melanosis coli is through colonoscopy.
 Biopsies should be taken to rule out true melanosis which may relate to more threatening diseases such as Peutz-Jegher Syndrome.
 No laboratory or imaging studies will help in making the diagnosis of melanosis coli.
 Characteristically, melanosis coli is most intense at the cecum and diminishes as it moves down the colon.